yuhaodu/TwitterMeme/README.md

 ## Step 1

-Run`sh install.sh`from this directory to pull down the GloVe and to install a few packages. <br />
+Run`install.sh`from this directory to pull down the GloVe and to install a few packages. <br />
 And then run the following codes to filter out images without any superimposed texts and move images with texts to '../data/Image_with_Text'
 ```
 cd step1